 Rashtrapati Bhavan has since independence hosted defence investiture ceremonies, swearing in of its leaders, honoured its bravehearts and achievers, has heard the speeches of world leaders, signed pacts and treaties with various countries, celebrated India’s Independence and Republic Day functions along with other festivals.

 The gates of Lutyens’ masterpiece Delhi which he described as “one complete organism, perfect and inseparable” have now been opened for the public on the initiative of President Pranab Mukherjee since August, 2012.

 The journey through this work of art is divided into three circuits.
 Circuit 1 covers the Main Building and Central Lawn of Rashtrapati Bhavan including its premier rooms like the Ashok Hall, Durbar Hall, Banquet Hall, its Drawing Rooms and many more.
 Circuit 2 consists of the tour of the Rashtrapati Bhavan Museum Complex, while Circuit 3 promises the tour of Rashtrapati Bhavan’s famous gardens- The Mughal Gardens, Herbal Garden, Musical Garden and Spiritual Garden.

-Whilst the Main Building and Gardens of Rashtrapati Bhavan are open for visits thrice a week, on Fridays, Saturdays and Sundays, the Rashtrapati Bhavan Museum Complex is open on all days except Monday.
-The Mughal and other Gardens of the Bhavan shall remain open from August to March on Fridays, Saturdays and Sundays.
+Whilst the Main Building and Gardens of Rashtrapati Bhavan are open for visits four days a week, on Thursdays, Fridays, Saturdays and Sundays, the Rashtrapati Bhavan Museum Complex is open on all days except Monday.
+The Mughal and other Gardens of the Bhavan shall remain open from August to March on Thursdays, Fridays, Saturdays and Sundays.
 Timings are from 9 a.m. till 4 p.m.